lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Message Correlation {#corr}

-If the transport provides a mechanism for correlating messages, some of the connection identifiers may be omitted.
+If the transport provides a mechanism for correlating messages received with messages previously sent, then some of the connection identifiers may be omitted.
 There are four cases:

    * corr = 0, the transport does not provide a correlation mechanism.